-- • - • - General approach - Visual Risk Endeavour Energy uses this Treasury Management System for improving the productivity of its treasury operations.
+- Visual Risk Endeavour Energy uses this Treasury Management System for improving the productivity of its treasury operations.
 Visual Risk provides functions such as capturing a facility drawdown; valuing an FX option; and facilitating back office administration and financial reporting.
 Specifically, it was used to prepare the cost of funds schedule; - System Fault Recording (SFR) Endeavour Energy used this Oracle database system for all reliability reporting up until 2011-12.
 The data in this system is accessed using Cognos, with further analysis and processing of data being undertaken using Microsoft Office programs such as Access and Excel; - SCADA Endeavour Energy uses this system to monitor and control its network.
-Information from this system feeds into OMS (see below) to enable the calculation of reliability reporting information; - Outage Management System Endeavour Energy uses this system to log outages and other events on its network.
-From 2012-13 onwards this system has been used as the source of data for all reliability reporting; and - Contact Centre 6 Endeavour Energy's call centre uses this system to run reports on historical call volume according to skill set (Call Type).
+Information from this system feeds into OMS (see below) to enable the calculation of reliability reporting information; - Outage Management System (OMS) and Advanced Distribution Management System (ADMS) monitor and control and distribution network providing an end-to-end, integrated view of the entire distribution system.
+Endeavour Energy used both systems within the reported timeframe to log outages and other events on its network.
+From 2012-13 onwards OMS has been used as the source of data for all reliability reporting.
+From April 2021 OMS was replaced by ADMS; and - Contact Centre 6 Endeavour Energy's call centre uses this system to run reports on historical call volume according to skill set (Call Type).
 The system is also used to assign agents to specific call taking groups based on call type.